General Rules: Focus on Modesty and Comfort

 - Remove shoes before entering; bring socks to keep feet clean on hot or dirty floors.

-- Added tip: Men should avoid hats inside, but a scarf works for sun protection outside.
+- Men: Avoid hats inside, but a scarf works for sun protection outside.

-These areas are dusty and crowded, so prioritize protection and security.
+These areas are dusty and crowded, so prioritise protection and security.

 - Go for light, loose clothing that covers most of your body to shield from sun, dust, and stares.

-- Avoid bright or flashy colors—they can make you stand out more.
+- Avoid bright or flashy colours — they can make you stand out more.

 - Wear closed-toe shoes to protect against dirt, insects, or uneven paths.